codingthefuturewithai/python-trainer/README.md

 The generated training plan and practice task will be saved in the current working directory as `training_plan.md` and `Milestone_1_Practice_Task.md` respectively.

+## Example Output

+After running the application, you'll find two new files in your current directory:

+1. `training_plan.md`: Contains the personalized Python training plan with multiple milestones.
+2. `Milestone_1_Practice_Task.md`: Contains a practice task for the first milestone (if you chose to generate it).

+These files will be in Markdown format, making them easy to read and share.

 ## Contributing

 Contributions to the Python Trainer App are welcome!
 Please feel free to submit a Pull Request.